NathanTzChung/cse15l-lab-reports/lab-report-3-week-6.md

 ## 2. **Setup Github Access from ieng6**
 ---

  1. My public key on GitHub.
+My public key in my user account is displayed in part 2 of this step.
     * ![publickey_github](publickey_github.JPG)

- 2. Here are *both* my public and private keys in my **user account**.
+ 2. Here are ***both*** my public and private keys in my **user account**.
     * ![public&private_user](privateandpublic_useraccount.JPG)

  3. Additionally, I used both `git commit` and `git push` to, well, commit and push changes while logged into my ieng6 account.
-Specifically, I created a new file, added it, committed the change, and pushed it onto my repository.
+Specifically, I created a new file, added it, committed the change, and pushed it onto the repository.
 Here is the [commit history](https://github.com/NathanTzChung/RandomExamples/commit/f95e7bfd12983b49c3d11d8fe6600b2f8e7ab156) that corresponds to the image below.
     * ![commit&push](gitcommands_commit_push_ieng6account.JPG)

 ## 3. **Copy whole directories with `scp -r`**